 For pursuing big brown trout, these custom trips are unique because every fishing day features a different river, spring creek, or lake; even if the same river is fished for a couple of days, there probably won’t be a repeat the same stretch.
 PRG North utilizes both private and public waters.
 Some waters are floated, some are waded, and some offer a combination of the two depending on conditions and angler desire but all offer the shot at some seriously big brown trout on the fly.

-Patagonia River Guides utilizes both private and public waters and they have miles of streams and access points under lease for the exclusive enjoyment of their guests.
+Patagonia River Guides utilize both private and public waters and they have miles of streams and access points under lease for the exclusive enjoyment of their guests.
 Some waters are floated, some are waded, and some a combination of the two depending on conditions and desires.
 Most Argentine brown trout here are in the 16 to 23-inch range, with many exceeding 23 inches.
 Trout species, size, and numbers always vary depending on the watershed fished.
 Some waters produce numbers, some produce size, and some produce both!
+Want to learn more?
+Check out this WAYPOINTS podcast with Travis and Rance, owners of PRG, about the ins and outs of fly fishing throughout Patagonia.

-With a litany of excellent fishing options provided by experienced and reputable lodges, guides, and outfitters throughout the various regions of each country, Chile and Argentina are both great choices for those looking to hunt for trophy sized Patagoia big brown trout.
+With a litany of excellent fishing options provided by experienced and reputable lodges, guides, and outfitters throughout the various regions of each country, Chile and Argentina are both great choices for those looking to hunt for trophy-sized Patagonia big brown trout.